System Design Space

 medium

 The TypeScript story matters because it solves the very adult problem of large JavaScript codebases without trying to reboot the whole ecosystem.
-It is a case of strengthening a platform with types and tooling instead of demanding a painful industry-wide reset.
+It is a case of strengthening a platform with types while preserving a path for products that already exist.

 In interviews and architecture reviews, the material is useful when you need to explain safe platform evolution: how to introduce stronger guarantees into a live product, how to stage migration, and why ecosystem compatibility can matter more than technical purity.